Guide to buying diamond testers

 Firstly, if the deal seems too good to be true, it's because it is too good to be true, "Cheap Diamonds" are like "cheap gold" or "cheap cash" - they simply don't exist...unless you become involved with criminal gangs.
 These gangs smuggle real diamonds, drugs and people, and you really do not want to find yourself in a remote part of the world, escorted by armed men to remote mines, then pressurised into parting with money.

 Do not let that diamond tester out of your sight, even for a minute.
-They can be tampered with (by re-soldering wires inside) so that everything reads DIAMOND.
+They can be tampered with, so that everything reads DIAMOND.
 Our man in Africa managed to return to England without the diamond tester, it had been "mislaid in the confusion" - what a surprise!

-Keep on your person a genuine diamond (it need not be large) and a paste (glass) and a sapphire (a small synthetic sapphire will do) and test each of them before testing your purchases.
+Keep on your person a genuine diamond (it need not be large), a paste (glass), a sapphire (a small synthetic sapphire will do) and (if necessary, see above) a UV torch.
+Test each of them before testing your purchases.
 You will then know if the diamond tester has been tampered with.

 It is also possible, with any machine made by man, that the machine develops a fault - so use those three stones to check the machine.